 Like the Two-Transistor Atomic Frequency Standard, the CD4069 Atomic Frequency Standard picks up AC "hum" from the surrounding environment to produce an accurate frequency reference.
 This simple circuit generates 10 Hz and 20 Hz from 60 Hz power grids.
+It's just for fun but I actually use mine all the time!

 A short antenna picks up 60 Hz from the building wiring and applies the signal to a linearized gate, acting as a sensitive amplifier (pins 1 and 2).
 The 0.1 uF capacitor to ground at the junction of the two, 10 megohm resistors prevents negative feedback from lowering the input resistance, so the amplifier is quite sensitive.
 The output of the amplifier is applied to the second gate where it is squared up (pins 3 and 4).
 A 60 Hz square wave should be observed on the 10 k resistor connected to pin 4.
 Little "glitches" don't matter too much as they will be removed by the following injection-locked oscillators.
 The next two gates form an oscillator operating at 20 Hz and this oscillation is strongly injection-locked to the 60 Hz input.
 The 20 Hz output is divided by 2 in the next section in a similar manner.